I am a Creative Consultant whose focus is on working across borders & barriers

 EVALUATION

-I design theories of change and develop tailored monitoring and evaluation (M&E) tools to ensure the quality of project content, delivery processes, and overall impact.
+I develop ethical frameworks, theories of change, and tailored monitoring and evaluation (M&E) tools to ensure the quality of project content, delivery processes, and overall impact.
 This work also supports storytelling around project achievements and contributes to fundraising initiatives.

 About me